erictolson/article-api/README.md

 # article-api
-REST api in express for articles.
+RESTful api with express for articles.

 Challenge project from "The Complete 2023 Web Development Bootcamp" by Angela Yu/The App Brewery.